-7.2.4 Between WTSAs, TSAG shall review the work programme of ITU-T and recommend revisions as necessary.
+7.2.2 Between WTSAs, TSAG shall review the work programme of ITU-T and recommend revisions as necessary.

-7.2.5 In particular, TSAG shall review any new or revised Question to determine whether it is in line with the mandate of the study group.
+7.2.3 TSAG shall review any new or revised Question proposed by a SG to determine whether it is in line with the mandate of the SG.
 TSAG may then endorse the text of any proposed new or revised Question or may recommend that it be modified.
-If TSAG recommends modifying the draft new or revised Question, the Question shall be returned to the relevant study group for reconsideration.
-TSAG will note the text of any new or revised Question already approved.7.2.3 Alternatively, if the support as described in 7.2.2 has been offered, but consensus of the study group to approve a new or revised Question is not achieved, the study group may continue to consider the matter or request approval by consultation of the Member States.
+If TSAG recommends modifying the draft new or revised Question, the Question shall be returned to the relevant SG for reconsideration.
+TSAG shall note the text of any new or revised Question already approved (e.g., those approved by a SG (7.2.4) or by Member State consultation (7.2.5) since the last meeting of TSAG).

+7.2.4 A SG may approve a Question where urgent approval of the proposed Question by the SG without review by TSAG is justified in the opinion of the Director of TSB, after consulting the chairman of TSAG and the chairman of any other SGs where overlap or liaison problems could arise (see 7.1.9).
+A SG may also approve a Question with modifications recommended by TSAG (see 7.2.3).

+[7.2.5 Alternatively, if consensus of the SG to approve a new or revised Question with changes recommended by TSAG is not achieved, the SG may continue to consider the matter or request approval by consultation of the Member States.

 a) The Director shall request Member States to notify the Director within two months whether they approve or do not approve the proposed new or revised Question.

-b) A proposed Question is approved and has the same status as Questions approved at a WTSA, if:
+b) A proposed Question is approved if:

 – a simple majority of all the Member States responding are in agreement; and